iled/gsimcli/docs/gui.rst

 Variables
 ^^^^^^^^^

-Select the correct variables order, which should match the structure on the given data files.
-You can adjust their order through drag and drop.
+Select the correct variables order, which should match the structure of the given data files.
+You can adjust their order through *drag and drop*.
 There are five default variables that your data file should include:

 :x: value for the X-coordinate.